MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-yeoman.md

 ---
-title: "Quickstart: Create a Custom Personal Tab with Node.js and the Teams Yeoman Generator"
+title: "Quickstart: Create a custom personal tab with Node.js and the Teams Yeoman Generator"
 author: laujan
 description: A quickstart guide to creating a personal tab with the Teams Yeoman Generator. ms.topic: quickstart